 Scott Thomas, Director of Communications at MISD, shares his thoughts on the implementation of action plans in the district:

 When using action plans to increase employee engagement at your organization, it is important to reflect on what we have learned from MISD.
-We believe the lesson MISD is teaching us is that going slow to go fast means making one adjustment at a time to get us closer to organizational excellence.
+We believe the lesson MISD is teaching us is that going slow to go fast means being strategic in your approach and making one adjustment at a time to get closer to organizational excellence.